 A cordless hammer drill features a hammer function for masonry drilling.
 This type of drill can perform both normal drilling and hammer drilling for masonry applications.
 It is essential to purchase a hammer drill if you are planning on doing masonry drilling.
 The versatility of this drill makes it ideal for contractors and other professionals.
 Most serious DIYers prefer the cordless hammer drill as this allow them to take on any kind of drilling.

-How Other Cordless Drill Reviews Sites Rate The Best Cordless Drills:
+How Other Review Sites Rate The Top Cordless Drills:

 Toolguyd.com: The guys at toolguyd rated the Milwaukee M 18 Fuel as the best cordless drill in the 18 Volt class.
 The M 18 Fuel made our top spot as well.
 This drill out performed all other brands on various comparison tests.
 The quality, performance and durability makes up for the higher price tag.
 Toolguyd awarded best budget buy to the Bosch DDB181.
 This drill made our top 10 cordless drill reviews, and we certainly agree that it provides excellent value for money.